 We accept both American and foreign medical graduates.
 There are no minimum scores and clinical experience is not required.
 We look at the entire application as a whole and invite the best 100 or so candidates out of the 600 or so applications that we receive.
 While scores are important, so are your transcripts, recommendation letters, personal statement, etc. We will sponsor J-1 visas, but not H-1B visas.

-We will send out our first wave of invitations on October 25, 2022.
+We will send our first wave of invitations on October 24, 2023.
 We will wait 48 hours for applicants to respond to an invite before inviting someone else.

 Pre-interview communication - Use your signal to indicate interest.
 Please do not have your school contact us directly.

 Post-Interview communication - To limit bias and confusion, we ask you to refrain from post-interview communication unless you have a specific question after the interview day.
 We are trying to avoid misleading statements and want all our candidates to know if we interview you, you are a suitable candidate for our program.
 Our post-interview silence in no way indicates that we are not interested in you as an applicant.